 Two sounds appear on screen.
 Say both without breaking your voice between them.
 28 sound pairs across four difficulty levels.
 Start easy, work up.

-Continuous phonation and coarticulation drills are standard in fluency therapy.
-Sound Bridge isolates the exact moment where voicing breaks down — the transition between two sounds.
+Continuous phonation and coarticulation are well-studied speech-motor patterns.
+Sound Bridge isolates the transition between two sounds and measures voicing continuity across it.

 Coarticulation is controlled by the premotor cortex.
 Sound Bridge directly trains feedforward control described in the DIVA model of speech production.

 Type your scariest word.
 Hit start.
 Say it.
 Say it again.
-Watch your Pressure score drop and the climber rise with each repetition.
+Watch your score climb and the climber rise with each repetition.
 The word that felt impossible becomes the word you've said fifty times.

-Word-specific fear activates the amygdala, which modulates the basal ganglia gating system.
-Repeated voluntary production reduces the amygdala's threat response, stabilizing downstream motor gating.
+Word-specific fear engages the amygdala, which modulates the basal ganglia gating system.
+Repeated voluntary production engages the amygdala–basal ganglia gating circuit through structured exposure.

 Pick a word from the bank or type your own.
 Tap Speak and say it naturally.
 Each sound slot lights up in sequence — blue means it passed, red means it detected repeated attempts or high effort.
 Aim for all green.
 Less effort = better score.

-Effort monitoring and proprioceptive awareness are core to fluency shaping.
-Articulation Trainer makes effort visible — showing which articulators are over-engaged and teaching minimal-pressure production.
+Effort monitoring and proprioceptive awareness are well-studied speech-motor principles.
+Articulation Trainer surfaces per-phoneme effort visually — showing which articulators are over-engaged.

-Stuttering blocks involve excessive co-contraction of antagonist muscles at the articulatory level.
-Per-phoneme effort visualization provides biofeedback on motor overflow patterns that traditional therapy relies on clinician observation to detect.
+Excessive co-contraction of antagonist muscles at the articulatory level is observable acoustically.
+Per-phoneme effort visualization surfaces motor overflow patterns that are otherwise only observable by ear.

 Pads appear with a target volume zone.
 Make a sound and land in the zone.
 Green = nailed it.
 Difficulty increases as you improve.
 Three modes: hold, alternate, and burst.